Fabillotic/DOOM/README.md

 ### Default

 - You can use WASD to move around and use your mouse to look left/right.
-- The interact button is 'e'.
+- The interact key is `E`.
-- Sprinting is on 'LSHIFT'.
+- Sprinting is on `LSHIFT`.
 - You can shoot with the left mouse button.

 ### Original movement

 You can go back to the original movement by disabling the `-DFPSMOVE` flag in the `Makefile` and running `make -B` to recompile.

+## OpenGL

+This project uses OpenGL to accelerate image processing and to display the image.

+Alternatively X11 primitives can be used for rendering by commenting out the line "USE_OPENGL=1" in the `Makefile`.

 ## License